 Mickey Mantle Alcoholism & Death

-In the Sports Illustrated story, he explains how drinking likely cut short his career and led to memory loss.
+In the Sports Illustrated story, the slugger explains how drinking likely cut short his career and led to memory loss.
 He forgot details of his playing career.
 He forgot where he went and what he said on a daily basis.

 One time, after a night out with Yogi Berra and his wife, Mantle insisted on driving home after drinking too much vodka and nearly killed his wife.
 The couple crashed into a telephone pole and she banged her head against the windshield.